schreddies/schreddies.github.io/whenYouMakeYourAppSecureByIncident.md

 ## Things get serious, exploitation time
-Our request looks like this:
+Request to the application looks like this:
 ```
 POST /new-product HTTP/2
 Host: vulnerableapp.com